tsaol/fmbench-orchestrator/README.md

 python main.py --config-file configs/ec2.yml
 ```

+Here is a description of all the command line parameters that are supported by the orchestrator:

+- **--config-file** - _required_, path to the orchestrator configuration file.
+- **--ami-mapping-file** - _optional_, _default=ami_mapping.yml_, path to a config file containing the region->instance type->AMI mapping
+- **--fmbench-config-file** - _optional_, config file to use with `FMBench`, this is used if the orchestrator config file uses the "{{config_file}}" format for specifying the `FMBench` config file.
+If you are benchmarking on SageMaker or Bedrock then parameter does need to be specified.
+- **--infra-config-file** - _optional_, _default=infra.yml_, config file to use with AWS infrastructure
+- **--write-bucket** - _optional_, _default=placeholder_, *this parameter is only needed when benchmarking on SageMaker*, Amazon S3 bucket to store model files for benchmarking on SageMaker

 Once the run is completed you can see the `FMBench` results folder downloaded in the `results` directory under the orchestrator, the `fmbench.log` file is also downloaded from the EC2 instances and placed alongside the results folder.

 To analyze the results i.e. compare and contrast the price performance of different EC2 instance types that were a part of the run by running an analytics script.
 The example below shows how to use the `analytcs.py` script to analyze results obtained from running the orchestrator with the [`llama3-8b-g6e-triton.yml`](configs/llama3/8b/llama3-8b-triton-g6e.yml) config file.